 Osteoarthritis

-This is the most common form of arthritis.
+This disease process is the most common form of arthritis.
 Sudden knee pain without trauma can be the first sign of osteoarthritis.
-We generally think of it as a degenerative condition, although recent evidence suggests that inflammation plays an important role.
-In addition, degenerative meniscal tears are often part of the problem associated with early osteoarthritis.
+We generally consider it a degenerative condition, although recent evidence suggests that inflammation may play a significant role.
+Additionally, degenerative meniscal tears are often a component of the problems associated with early osteoarthritis.

 Causes of osteoarthritis include acute knee injury, inactivity, and lifestyle factors such as diabetes and obesity.

-Treatment should improve lifestyle factors such as weight loss, exercise, and diet.
+Treatment should improve lifestyle factors, including weight loss, exercise, and diet.
 Ibuprofen tablets can help in the short term.
-In more severe cases, hyaluronic acid or PRP injections can help.
+In more severe cases, hyaluronic acid or platelet-rich plasma (PRP) injections can be beneficial.

 Gout